(Looking for the old, Java-based tuner? Find it here.)

 Quick Start Guide

 - Enter the reference pitch.
 This is usually only needed if your flute is designed to play best when tuned to a pitch center other than A440, or if you are going to play with a fixed-pitch instrument such as a piano.
-The default frequency for middle A is 440 Hz, which is sort of a standard, but you may need to tune to 442 Hz or, for Baroque music, 415 Hz.
+The standard frequency for middle A is 440 Hz, but you may need to tune to 442 Hz or to some other frequency depending on various factors.

 - Tune your flute.
 Play a single note, such as low A or B-flat, and sustain it for a few seconds.